Junior doctors and consultants to strike together

 In the British Medical Association ballot 98% voted in favour, giving the union a fresh six-month mandate.

-They will strike on 20 to 22 September - the first day of which coincides with a walkout by consultants.
+Junior doctors have already staged five walkouts this year and will now strike again on 20 to 22 September - the first day of which coincides with a walkout by consultants.

-They will then walkout on 2 to 4 October, which is when consultants will also be striking.
+They will then walk out on 2 to 4 October, which is when consultants will also be striking.

 When the two groups strike together cover will be provided to staff emergency services as well as a small amount of cover on the wards.